 Building a Scalable URL Monitoring System

-Users wanted to check 100+ URLs at once, but naive implementation would either crash the browser or get IP-banned by target servers.
+Users wanted to check 100+ URLs at once, but naive concurrent requests would get our IP banned by target servers.

 }